bevy-cheatbook/bevy-cheatbook/src/pitfalls/build-errors.md

 Try building your project again after doing this.
 It is likely that the mysterious errors will go away.

-If not, another reason might be that you have multiple versions of Bevy if your dependency tree.
+If not, another reason might be that you have multiple versions of Bevy in your dependency tree.
 If you are using 3rd-party plugins, make sure you have specified the correct versions of all the plugins you use and that they are compatible with the Bevy version you are using.